 To raise awareness and assist our employees in preventing corruption, we have produced and made readily available on the company intranet portal site our Compliance Guidelines and manuals on antitrust law, subcontracting law, unfair competition prevention law, insider trading regulations, and bribery.

-The Compliance Committee, which is chaired by the president, oversees and regularly reports to the board of directors and the audit & supervisory board on serious cases of compliance violation, including bribery, law violations, and organizational fraud.
+The Compliance Committee, which is chaired by the president, oversees and regularly reports to the board of directors on serious cases of compliance violation, including bribery, law violations, and organizational fraud.